Be Prepared at the Polls

 ☐ Black pen (in case you can use your own when voting)

-☐ Sample Ballot (with preselected choices)
+☐ Sample ballot (with preselected choices)

 ☐ An acceptable form of identification (if required by your state)